pasqualerossi/Born2BeRoot-Guide/README.md

 2. Then type `apt-get update -y`
 3. Then type `apt-get upgrade -y`
 4. Then type `apt install sudo`
-5. Then type `su -`
-6. Then type `usermod -aG sudo your_username` to add user in the sudo group (To check if user is in sudo group, type `getent group sudo`)
+5. Then type `usermod -aG sudo your_username` to add user in the sudo group (To check if user is in sudo group, type `getent group sudo`)
-7. Type `sudo visudo` to open sudoers file
+6. Type `sudo visudo` to open sudoers file
-8. Lastly find - # User privilege specification, type `your_username  	ALL=(ALL) ALL`
+7. Lastly find - # User privilege specification, type `your_username  	ALL=(ALL) ALL`

 ### Part 4.2 - Installing Git and Vim

-1. First type `apt-get update -y`
-2. Then type `apt-get upgrade -y`
-3. Then type `apt-get install git -y` to install Git
+1. Then type `apt-get install git -y` to install Git
-4. Then type `git --version` to check the Git Version
+2. Then type `git --version` to check the Git Version
-5. Then Type `sudo apt-get install wget` to get wget, a free and open source tool for downloading files from web repositories
-6. Lastly type `sudo apt-get install vim` to install Vim

 ### Part 4.3 - Installing and Configuring SSH (Secure Shell Host)

-1. First type `sudo apt-get update`
-2. Type `sudo apt install openssh-server`
+1. Type `sudo apt install openssh-server`
-3. Type `sudo systemctl status ssh` to check SSH Server Status
+2. Type `sudo systemctl status ssh` to check SSH Server Status
-4. Type `sudo vim /etc/ssh/sshd_config`
+3. Type `sudo vim /etc/ssh/sshd_config`
-5. Find this line `#Port22`
+4. Find this line `#Port22`
-6. Change the line to `Port 4242` without the # (Hash) in front of it
+5. Change the line to `Port 4242` without the # (Hash) in front of it
-7. Save and Exit Vim
+6. Save and Exit Vim
-8. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
+7. Then type `sudo grep Port /etc/ssh/sshd_config` to check if the port settings are right
-9. Lastly type `sudo service ssh restart` to restart the SSH Service
+8. Lastly type `sudo service ssh restart` to restart the SSH Service

 ### Part 4.4 - Installing and Configuring UFW (Uncomplicated Firewall)